IzzyMRob/2D-Platformer-CS271-WUCordova/README.md

   - Use the space bar to jump.

 ### How to Play
-Start somewhere in the frozen forest, run and jump your way through the level to reach the warm mitten!
+Start somewhere in the frozen forest, make your way through the level to reach the warm mitten!
 Explore every path you see to find your friend along the way, after all, comfort is always better shared.

+There is no timer or scoring system, just focus on playing through the puzzle and having fun!
+This game is designed to be a cozy adaptation of a beloved book from my childhood, not an intense platformer.

 ## Base Game Implementation

 ### Completion Status

+Base:

+- [x] Levels
-- [x] Player movement and controls
+- [x] Sprites
-- [x] Obstacle system
+- [x] Prefabs
-- [x] Collision detection
+- [x] Colliders
-- [x] Score system
+- [x] Ridigbodies
+- [X] Triggers
+- [X] UI Text
+- [X] Sprite Movement
+- [X] Particle System
+- [X] GameObject Movement
-- [x] Game over state
+- [X] Game Release

+Advanced Features:

+- [ ] Audio (2)
-- [X] Player Animations
+- [X] Animations (2)
+- [X] Menu (2)

+Creativity & Innovation:

+- [X] Original Art (2)
+- [X] Compelling Narrative (2)????

+Polish & Presentation:

-- [X] Health Bar
+- [X] Game Trailer (3)
-- [ ] Multiple Levels
+- [ ] Cross-Platform Build (2)

 ### Known Bugs
 - When jumping sometimes the bear gets stuck on the edges of tiles, this doesnt let them get up (ie. it's not a cheat) but it looks bad.